If you’re a mushroom lover or simply curious about the nutritional properties of fungi—you may have wondered: is it safe to eat mushrooms raw?

 Types of Mushrooms That Can Be Eaten Raw

 When it comes to raw mushroom consumption, not all mushrooms make the cut.
-Here are some varieties that are a generally considered safe to eat uncooked:
+Here are some varieties that are generally considered safe to eat uncooked:

 White Button Mushrooms (Agaricus bisporus)